robmoorman/js-class-inheritance/README.markdown

         console.log( context.publicMethod );
     };

-    // expose this Class for public usage window.MyClass = Class.extend( MyClass );

 })( window );
 </pre>

+## Note: order of class members and methods

+Make sure you define your prototype members and methods *after* you called *Class.extend*!

 ## Accessing subclasses

 If you have overridden a public method, you can still access the method in it's subclass.
-This can be done by calling the *this._super* method.
+This can be done by calling the *this.parent* method.

 ### Subclass